Big Brother (Swedish TV series): Big Brother Stjärnveckan

-After being off-air for more than a year, Big Brother Sverige returned with a spin-off called Big Brother Stjärnveckan (Week of the Stars) on 20 January 2002 lasting for six days only and is, therefore, the shortest version of any Big Brother series worldwide.
+After being off-air for more than a year, Big Brother Sverige returned with a spin-off called Big Brother Stjärnveckan (Week of the Stars) on 20 January 2002.
+It lasted for six days and became the shortest version of any Big Brother series worldwide.
 Seven former Swedish contestants from several reality shows lived together in the house with daily evictions.
-The show was aired in the week before the start of the actual second season of Big Brother Sverige and was supposed to create excitement between the viewers.
+The show aired in the week before the start of the actual second season of Big Brother Sverige and was supposed to create excitement among the viewers.

 The contestants that entered the house were Anki Lundberg from The Bar 3, Johan "Godzilla" Lennström and Anneli from Villa Medusa, Elizabeth "Lelle" Anderzén from Expedition Robinson 1998, Henric Olsson from The Bar 2, Robert "Robban" Andersson from Expedition Robinson 1999 and Karin Stor from the first Big Brother Sverige season.
-However, being the only person that already experienced to be in the house did not work in Karin's favor as she was the first person to be evicted.

-After a week, Anki Lundberg won the show on the day of the start of the second season.
+Anki Lundberg won the show, on the same day that the second season began.

 Nominations table

 Big Brother 2

 Season two of Big Brother Sverige started on 26 January 2002, exactly on the final day of Big Brother Stjärnveckan lasting for 108 days until 13 May 2002.

-To follow the footsteps of season one, the cast of the sophomore season included even more exotic and mostly very attractive contestants which saw more sexual interactions than any other Big Brother season of that time with once again a threeway relationship, this time between Dominique Pons and both Emma-Maria Carlsson and punk Kitty Jutbring.
-But when Emma-Maria voluntary left the house and Dominique was evicted in one of the earlier rounds the focus turned on other showmances such as between Elin Nilsson and Jacob Heidrich or Benjamin Sorani and Marie "Picasso" Pettersson.
+The season featured a three-way relationship between Dominique Pons, Emma-Maria Carlsson, and Kitty Jutbring.
+When Carlsson voluntary left the house and Pons was evicted, the focus turned to other showmances such as between Elin Nilsson and Jacob Heidrich.

-Marie was earlier voted to become the replacement for Emma-Marie between three different girls that entered the house together and Benjamin has been originally evicted on Day 62 but was allowed a return a week later after several viewers were unable to vote in what has been a close vote between him and fellow-nominee Jacob.
-However, when Big Brother offered the housemate that would walk 50,000 kronor Benjamin left the house voluntary only two weeks after his comeback.
+Marie "Picasso" Pettersson replaced Carlsson.
+Sorani was originally evicted on Day 62 but was allowed a return a week later after several viewers were unable to vote in what has been a close vote between him and Heidrich.
+However, when Big Brother offered 50,000 kronor to the housemate that would walk, Sorani accepted the deal and left voluntarily.

-For the third time in a row, the Swedish audience chose a female to win their Big Brother season - this time it was Ulrica Andersson from Karlstad but the most famous housemate resulting from that season was undoubtedly Marie Picasso, who tried to break into music business with recording two singles and becoming the host of a call-in show without any significant success.
-In 2007 she auditioned for Sweden's local version of Pop Idol called Idol 2007 which she won resulting in a no.1 single called This Moment.
+For the third time in a row, the Swedish audience chose a woman to win their Big Brother season: Ulrica Andersson from Karlstad.
+The most notable housemate resulting from the season was Marie Picasso, who recorded two singles and became the host of a short-lived call-in show.
+In 2007, she auditioned for Sweden's local version of Pop Idol called Idol 2007 which she won resulting in a number-one single called This Moment.